cheomanigua/godotdoc/content/docs/data_models/classes.md

 As you could see at [Batch instantiation](#batch-instantiation), classes and dictionaries can hold the same data.
 At this point one could use either a Class or a Dictionary for data model.

-However, classes can also implement methods.
-If you need to execute operations in your data via functions, you can keep the data and functions compacted inside a class:
+However, classes can also implement functionality via methods, that is, create methods to operate with the data (properties) of the class.
+You can keep the data and functionality compacted inside a class:

 ```gdscript
 class City: